-As discussed in Note (1) to the financial statements, the State System implemented the provisions of Governmental Accounting Standards Board (GASB) Statements No. 87 - for the year ended June 30, 2022, which represent changes in accounting principle.
-The State System's June 30, 2021 statement of net position and statement of revenues, expenses, and changes in net position were restated to reflect the impact of adoption.
-A summary of the restatement is presented in Note (1).
-Our opinion is not modified with respect to this matter.
+As discussed in Note (1) to the financial statements, the State System implemented the provisions of Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription Based Information Technology Arrangements, for the year ended June 30, 2023, which represents a change in accounting principle.
+Our opinions are not modified with respect to this matter.